scopplestone/testing/docs/userguide/010_installation.md

     tar xzf master.tar.gz

 Note that cloning **PICLas** from GitHub may not be possible on some machines, as e.g. the HLRS at the University of Stuttgart restricts internet access.
-Please refer to section \ref{sec:cloninghlrs} of this user guide.
+Please refer to section {ref}`sec:cloning-at-hlrs` of this user guide.

 ## Compiling the code